jonathanbell/spotify2ytmusic-migration-script/README.md

 ## Errors do be like that

-It would seem that unofficial, designed-for-browser YT Music API doesn't take kindly to overuse.
+It would seem that the unofficial, designed-for-browser YT Music API doesn't take kindly to overuse.
 I've encountered the error below more than once.
 Basically, just do what it says; _wait a little while and try again_.

 ```plaintext
 Exception: Server returned HTTP 400: Bad Request.